eversign/eversign-node-sdk/README.md

 There is a number of fields that can be added to a document, each coming with different options and parameters. ([Viel Full list of fields »](https://eversign.com/api/documentation/fields))

 A field is appended to the document using the `appendFormField(signatureField)` method.
-Please not that you can set the file that the Field should be added to with the `setFileIndex` method of the FormField.
+Please note that you can set the file that the Field should be added to with the `setFileIndex` method of the FormField.

 Signature and Initials fields are required to be assigned to a specific signer.
 Fields are assigned to a signer by passing the **Signer ID** into the `setSigner()` function.